 Even though I am not a huge ice cream fan, the coconut ice cream dessert made me a convert.
 Light and not sugary, this was the best way to end a fantastic Bangkok food tour with Taste of Thailand.

-Walking through the Village of Love in search for the best local food was delightful.
+Walking through the Village of Love in search of the best local food was delightful.

-This Bangkok food tour brought us wonderful real and authentic experience that we wouldn’t have discovered by ourselves.
+The Bangkok food tour provided an authentic experience to places we wouldn’t have discovered by ourselves.
 At each stop, we got to eat like a local.
 It was like stepping for a day into the life of a Thai living in Bang Rak.

 Although they were many stops, we got to enjoy each of them and we didn’t feel too overwhelmed with the food.